Skip to main content

 • “Write a note capturing the key decisions from our planning session”

 Fetch the full current state of a single note by ID.
+If the note is in trash, the response still returns the note and includes trashed_at.
 For discovery flows, use list_notes or search_notes.When to use:

-• You already have a note ID and need canonical content + metadata.
+• You already have a note ID and need canonical content, linked recording IDs, or attachment IDs.

 When NOT to use: